FAQs: Dealing with consumers and credit

 Where can I get more information?

-- Read Regulatory Guide 209 Credit licensing: Responsible lending conduct (RG 209).
+- RG 209 Credit licensing: Responsible lending conduct

-- View the latest information on credit including copies of the regulatory guides.
+- Visit our Credit page for the latest information on credit

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 Omission of any matter on this information sheet will not relieve a company or its officers from any penalty incurred by failing to comply with the statutory obligations of the National Credit Act.